imagineBank X Earthly

 , a machine learning platform owned by Google, can predict wind patterns up to 36 hours in advance so that wind farms can be optimised accordingly.

 With the help of machine learning, you can gather the data to understand and anticipate energy generation.
-Additionally, it can help suppliers use resources more efficiently and compensate for gaps by using renewable energy to reduce waste and maximise efficiency.
+Additionally, it can help suppliers use resources more efficiently through personalised nudging and compensate for gaps by using renewable energy to reduce waste and maximise efficiency.

 Artificial Intelligence plays a major role in the management of waste.
 One of the functions that it offers is the provision of intelligent garbage bins.
 With the help of IoT sensors, cities can keep track of the locations, time and frequency at which trash receptacles are available throughout the city, enabling them to extend and improve routes, timings and frequency of trash collection.

-It's safe to say that AI-powered machines are far more efficient than human labour in automating the sorting process.
-This will prove to be an effective and immediate advantage for AI in the long run.
+AI-powered machines are far more efficient in automating the sorting process than human labour.
+This will be an effective and immediate advantage for AI in the long run.

 While grasses, trees, and plant life store carbon, deforestation causes it to be released again into the air.
 Deforestation and unsustainable agriculture are known for adversely contributing to climate change.